akornatskyy/wheezy.routing/doc/index.rst

 .. _`wheezy.routing`:

-Wheezy Routing
+wheezy.routing
 ==============

 Introduction
 ------------

 :ref:`wheezy.routing` is a `python`_ package written in pure Python code with no dependencies to other python packages.
 It is a simple extensible mapping between URL patterns (as plain simple strings, curly expressions or regular expressions) to a handler that can be anything you like (there is no limitation or prescription what handler is or should be).

 The mapping can include other mappings and constructed dynamically.